aki-art/ONI-Mods/AkisExtraTwitchEvents/readme.md

 ## Spawn The Hulk
 Spawns a duplicant named The Hulk.
 The Hulk has a +20 starting strength, 200HP, and guaranteed to be a Slow Learner.
 When Hulk uses any buildig, he has a small chance to smash it, damaging it.

+## Pipsplosion
+Spawns several pips in an area around the cursor, with explosions, destroying terrain.

+## Spicy Flood
+Visually floods the entire map with lava.
+This effect is only visual and will disappear in 5 seconds real time.

+## Carcer's Curse
+All Duplicants vomit goop and erupt in pacus.